ferrandor/UA-DDG/README.md

 * [before Spring 2023](https://www.math.arizona.edu/~klin/ddg)

 Meetings will be held on **Mondays** from **2:30** -- **3:45 pm** in room **MATH 402** and over Zoom.
 To be added to our email list, please contact one of the organizers.

+## February 12, 2024

+**Speaker:** Ziao Chen, University of Missouri

+**Title:** Dimensionality Reduction in Neuroscience

+**Abstract:** There has been rapid development and increasing use of technologies for recording from large numbers of neurons.
+It is important to study a population of recorded neurons beyond studying each neuron individually.
+Many recent studies have used dimensionality reduction to analyze the population activities that are not apparent at the level of individual neurons.
+I will discuss some dimensionality reduction methods commonly applied to population activity, starting with basic covariance methods such as principal component analysis (PCA) and factor analysis (FA).
+Then I will focus on a time series method called Gaussian process factor analysis (GPFA) which unifies the smoothing and dimensionality reduction operations in a common probabilistic framework and allows to apply on single-trial population activity.
+If time permits, I will briefly introduce other time series methods, such as latent linear/nonlinear dynamical systems.